Head On Collision Car Accident Attorneys

 Head-on crashes differ from a broadside collision or rear-ender accident in many ways.
 For example, the full force of both vehicles gets transferred into the car and its occupants.
 The causes of head-on collisions are many.
 These wrecks are typical of a distracted driving case.

-We do know that many frontal crashes are a result of DUI's and other forms of distracted driving.
+We know that many frontal crashes result from DUI's and other forms of distracted driving.
 It is much easier for an inattentive or occupied driver to drift into an oncoming lane.
 And voila, we have a violent crash with injuries and maybe fatalities.

 What Are the Local Los Angeles and Nationwide Head-on Collision Statistics?